DANIELKAKAI/cartesi-dapp/README.md

 # TX Counter

-A Cartes Dapp for counts transactions per sender then genrates notices and reports for the data.
+A Cartes Dapp for counts transactions per sender then generates notices and reports for the data.

 ## Installation instructions